Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in racemes that arise from the leaf axils in the upper part of the plant and at the top of the main stem; only those at the end of the spike are in bloom.
-Individual flowers are about 1/3 inch across, with 5 petals fused at the base.
+[photo of flowers] Stalked flowers in racemes that arise from the leaf axils in the upper part of the plant and at the top of the stem; only a few flowers at the tip are open.
+Flowers are about 1/3 inch across, saucer-shaped with 5 petals fused at the base.
 Color ranges from dull red to maroon to purple.
 There are 5 short yellowish stamens surrounded by a fuzzy ring.
-The racemes lean out away from the main stem, droop at the end, and elongate as the plant matures.

-[photo of leaves] Leaves are up to 5 inches long and 2 inches wide with a pointed tip and tapering at the base, becoming smaller as they ascend the plant.
-Leaf stems at the base are long and also become shorter; leaves at the top of the plant have little or no leaf stem.
+[photo of leaves] Stem leaves are up to 5 inches long and 2 inches wide with a pointed tip and tapering at the base, long stalked at the base, becoming smaller and shorter stalked as they ascend the stem, with the upper leaves stalkless.
+The first year is a large basal rosette of long stalked leaves.
 All leaves are toothless and hairy.
-The main stem is also hairy.
+Stems are unbranched except for the flower clusters, and densely hairy.

 [photo of fruit] Fruit is about ½ inch across, 4-sectioned and covered in hooked bristles, each section containing a nutlett.